16-year-old student dead after 2 explosions rock Jerusalem - Local News 8

 By Hadas Gold and Alex Stambaugh, CNN

-Two explosions shook Jerusalem early Wednesday, killing a teenager and injuring more than a dozen others in a suspected “combined terror attack,” according to an Israeli police spokesperson and the teen’s family.
+Two explosions shook Jerusalem early Wednesday, killing a teenager and injuring 18 others in a suspected “combined terror attack,” authorities said.

-The first explosion occurred at a bus station near the entrance to Jerusalem at 7:06 a.m., injuring at least 11 people, including the teen who later died, the spokesperson said.
+The first explosion occurred at a bus station near the entrance to Jerusalem at 7:06 a.m., injuring 12 people, including the teen who later died, according to Magen David Adom (MDA), Israel’s Red Cross affiliate.
+Three of the wounded were in serious condition.

-After a second explosion almost half an hour later at the city’s Ramot junction, at 7:30 a.m., three people were evacuated with minor injuries, police added.
+A second explosion was reported almost half an hour later at the city’s Ramot junction, at 7:30 a.m., police said.
+Three people were evacuated with minor injuries, while four were treated for “stress symptoms” according to MDA.

 At the site of the first blast, images showed debris strewn on the ground and a parked bus with holes pierced in its windscreen.
 Metal railings surrounding the bus stop were also damaged and the area was cordoned off.

-Two paramedics from Magen David Adom, Israel’s Red Cross affiliate, said when they arrived at the bus station they found two seriously injured people lying on the ground.
+Two paramedics from MDA said when they arrived at the bus station they found two seriously injured people lying on the ground.

 “We were at the MDA station by the entrance to the city when we heard a large explosion,” they said.
 “We immediately headed to the scene in large numbers, including ambulances, MICUs (mobile intensive care units) and medicycles.”